Qiskit/qiskit-bot/README.md

 CI jobs pushing a tag becomes the only required manual step to push a release everything else will now be done automatically.

-The othe main feature the bot offers is to automatically leave a message on all new PRs when they are opened.
+The other main feature the bot offers is to automatically leave a message on all new PRs when they are opened.
 This can be useful to leave a comment to set expectations for contributors but also be used to notify particular people to review the PR.
 The bot is configurable for each project so that subsets of